 Preethi is a member of the CFA Board of Directors.

 I was born and brought up in Coimbatore, India.
 Currently, I work as a project manager at Gilead Sciences in California.
 As an animal lover, once I became aware of the cruelty in the animal agriculture industry, I went vegan in 2015.
 I am a strong advocate for animal rights, pet adoption, veganism and a low-waste, eco-friendly lifestyle.
 Supporting the life-saving work of the HAS is an important part of my life as there are still many street animals in my hometown of Coimbatore who are dependent on HAS.
 I do this through my work in CFA, through donations, and by organizing fundraising campaigns for the shelter.

-4. After receiving your donation we will, within 1 week, forward a receipt via email.
+After receiving your donation, we will, within 1 week, forward a receipt via email.
 This makes your donation eligible for claiming tax exemption in the United States.
-If you do not receive a receipt, please contact us using one of the contact methods listed at the bottom of this page.

 If you are travelling to India, we highly recommend that, if possible, you spend some time volunteering at HAS in Coimbatore.
 HAS is always seeking volunteer veterinarians, vet nurses, and vet students to work with their permanent vets and animal care staff.
 The main jobs are to sterilize and provide treatment for street dogs.
 As a volunteer at HAS, you will have opportunities to learn different approaches to veterinary medicine, and help treat illnesses and injuries that are uncommon in developed countries.
 You will also be able to ride in HAS’s animal ambulance with staff who catch and release street dogs and respond to emergency rescue calls.
 Approximately 12-20 surgeries are done per day (including spay and neuter).